 Boudreaux the Altantic Green

 Boudreaux stranded at the Mansfield jetties on July 6, 2012.
 His front limbs were entangled in mono-filament line that was still attached to an old fishing rod.
 All that was left of his front right flipper was a bone fragment sticking out.
 He had already lost his back left flipper to a prior injury.
-Boudreaux is now our newest education sea turtle.
-He recently had surgery to remove the bone fragment and is recovering in our ICU.
+Boudreaux is an education sea turtle.
+His purpose is to warn people about the dangers of leaving fishing line to drift in the ocean.

 Hang 10 the Kemp's Ridley